IGSQ/IGSQ-JavaBot/README.md

  - [ ] Alias / Decline (within the setup command)

  - [ ] Finish verification
+ - [ ] Remove raw Database calls
+ - [ ] Use MessageChannel where possible
+ - [ ] Change CooldownHandler to use Strings vs Longs

  - [ ] Rewrite the event waiter
  - [ ] Translation